Kansas City Current

-The Kansas City Current are an American professional soccer team based in Kansas City, Missouri, that competes in the National Women's Soccer League (NWSL).
+The Kansas City Current are an American professional football team based in Kansas City, Missouri, that competes in the National Women's Soccer League (NWSL).
 It was founded as an expansion team in 2021.
 The team plays its home games at CPKC Stadium.
 They reached the NWSL Championship in 2022, finishing as a runner-up.
-In 2025, they won the NWSL Shield with the best record in the regular season.
+In 2025, they won the NWSL Shield with the best record in the regular season, setting several NWSL team records.